Frequency converter

 STO: Safe Torque Off

-Free run-out to standstill due to motor torque separation.
+• Free run-out to standstill due to motor torque separation.

 SLS: Safely reduced speed

-Deceleration, maintenance of a predefined speed.
+• Deceleration, maintenance of a predefined speed.

 SS1: Safe stop

-Stopping the motor according to a predefined, safely monitored ramp.
-Checks whether the motor is completely stopped or has reached a minimum predefined speed; then activates the STO function.
+• Checks whether the motor is completely stopped or has reached a minimum predefined speed; then activates the STO function.

 SMS: Safe monitoring of two motor speeds

-STO is activated when the limit speeds are reached.
+• STO is activated when the limit speeds are reached.

 GDL: Safe release of safety gates

-Safe control of safety gates with delay of safe exit.
+• Safe control of safety gates with delay of safe exit.

 The new control algorithm up to 599 Hz for permanently excited synchronous motors without feedback ensures optimized performance and easy connection of the motors.
-The sensorless vector control provides full torque from the lowest speeds.
-The patented pole wheel position measurement supports all synchronous motor types and also stepper motors.

 Frequently asked questions

-(RJ45 connector) to the ER24 frequency inverter.
+to the ER24 K/B frequency converter

-2.switch on mains voltage
+2. Switch on mains voltage

-Press “ESC” repeatedly until the main menu appears.
+3. Press “ESC” repeatedly until the main menu appears.

-Select “4Open / Save as” and press “OK”.
+4. Select “4 Open / Save as” and press “OK.”

-Select item “4.1 Copy to inverter” and press “OK”.
+5. Select item “4.1 Copy to converter” and press “OK.”

-Select the desired data set (e.g. “File 1”) and click “OK”.
+6. Select the desired data set (e.g., “File 1”) and press “OK.”
+Press “OK.”

-Thesubmenu “Download group” appears.
-Now “All”
+7. The submenu “Download group” appears.
+Now select “All” and press “OK.”

 1. To achieve electromagnetic compatibility, the inverter must be operated with a built-in or external RFI filter.